Healthdirect Free Australian health advice you can count on.

 • the location of your pain

-If your doctor is worried that something else is causing your pain they may order an:
+If your doctor is worried that something else is causing your pain such as a stress fracture, they may order tests, such as:

 How are shin splints treated?

+Self-care is often the first step in treating shin splints.
 You can usually ease the pain of shin splints by resting.
-Other ways to manage shin splints include:
+You can also:

-• putting an icepack on the area for 15 to 20 minutes, several times a day
+• put an icepack on the area for 15 to 20 minutes, several times a day

-• avoiding the activity that causes you pain
+• avoid the activity that causes you pain

-You can also see a physiotherapist or exercise physiologist for your shin splints.
-They can help you recover safely by advising you on:
+You can see a physiotherapist or exercise physiologist for your shin splints.
+They can guide you through exercises to improve strength, flexibility and running form.
+Orthotic devices or shoe inserts may be prescribed to correct foot mechanics.

 Can shin splints be prevented?

-• warming up before physical activity, and cooling down afterwards
+• warm up before physical activity, and cooling down afterwards

-• exercising at a pace appropriate for you
+• exercise at a pace appropriate for you

 Learn more here about the development and quality assurance of healthdirect content.